 Dusty explains that there are distinct features they have wanted to keep throughout each build.
 “Hull construction methods are still pretty similar, were tweaking those to try and get the boats lighter but overall it a tried and true method.”
 Rybovich still continues the cold-molded method, which Dusty credits to giving the boats a quieter ride.
 “It more flexible, so it not going to pound you as much as a plastic hull would; it lightweight and strong,” he says.
 Alex, who acts as a mechanical supervisor, adds to this, noting the distinct Rybovich profile that comes with each build, including features such as the broken sheer, a nod to the current boats predecessors.
 “I think we build one of the most proportional vessels out there,” he says.
 “I can see a boat from a mile off and know it one of ours.”

 The III Amigos

+Most recently, Michael Rybovich & Sons completed what could be called their most ambitious endeavor yet: a 94-footer, named III Amigos, the largest boat ever built by the Rybovich clan and the first to feature an enclosed flybridge.
+III Amigos represents four generations of boat builders and is a physical manifestation of how those first Rybovich boats shaped the current family business.
 “We still focus on the same tradition with building as far as the cold mold,” Alex says.
 “Weve moved into more innovation, especially with the 94 we just built.
 I think when it comes down to it at the end of the day were still about our core fundamental values on boat building and how to build a fast, streamlined and simply great riding boat.”